 - (b) Bores between the Murray and the Eastern Boundary of the State.
 The sinking of bores across the Ninety-mile Desert between the Murray and the Victorian boundary was commenced in 1886 at Coonalpyn; with the exception, however, of salt water at 55 feet, no success was met with.
 Ki Ki bore was sunk in 1887, and at 361 feet a good supply of water fit for stock was struck.
 Tintinarra bore was sunk in 1887; it was artesian when first tapped.
 The water was found to be fit for locomotive engines and is still used for that purpose.
 The bore at Emu Flat was also sunk in 1887.
 In 1904, a bore was sunk at Cotton, and numerous successful bores have since been put down by the Public Works Department, and subsequently by residents of the district.
-The water rises to a distance from the surface of from 15 to 320 feet, and the maximum quantity obtained per diem is 48,000 gallons at the Gosden bore.
+The water rises to a distance from the surface of from 15 to 320 feet, and the maximum quantity obtained per diem is 144,000 gallons at the Pinnaroo No. 2 bore.
 Several wells, ranging in depth from 55 to 221 feet, have also been sunk in this district.
-The latest Government bores are Pata bore in the Hundred of Pyap, and Beulah bore in the Hundred of Wilson. at both of which large supplies of water containing \(\frac{1}{2}\) oz. of solids per gallon were obtained. - (c) Bores West of Oodnadatta.
+The latest Government bores are Pata bore in the Hundred of Pyap, and Beulah bore in the Hundred of Wilson, at both of which large supplies of water containing \(\frac{3}{4}\) oz. of solids per gallon were obtained. - (c) Bores West of Oodnadatta.
 A series of bores has been sunk, beginning with Breaden bore, 20 miles west of Oodnadatta, which was put down in 1911.
 The others since put down in this district are at Gypsum, Imbitcha, Mirackina, Raspberry Creek, Apprectinna, Wintinna, and Marla.
 Of these, the only artesian supply is at Raspberry Creek, where 1,000,000 gallons per day of good water are obtained.
 The depths of these bores range from 280 feet at Mirackina to 1,122 feet at Breaden, and the water from all of them is good.
 Warranarrea bore, situated 72 miles west of Oodnadatta on Pastoral Lease No. 1297 has been completed to a depth of 466 feet, a large supply of good water being obtained. - (d) Eyre Peninsula.
-From time to time bores have been sunk on Eyre Peninsula. but with little success.
-In some instances, stock water (11⁄2 oz. salt to the gallon) was obtained, but this occurred only on the Nullarbor plains.
+From time to time bores have been sunk on Eyre Peninsula, but with little success.
+In some instances, stock water (1\frac{1}{2} oz. salt to the gallon) was obtained, but this occurred only on the Nullarbor plains.
 In all other cases the water struck was too salt to be used.
 Consequently the supply of water is now principally from catchments, and a number of reservoirs has been constructed to hold from 1,000,000 to 18,500,000 gallons each, while many underground tanks have been built to contain from 40,000 up to 500,000 gallons each. - (e) Bores sunk during the Year.
-A bore has been put down in the Park Lands at Quorn and completed to a depth of 250 feet, from which a supply of good water of 54,000 gallons per day was being obtained.
-Boring operations are also being carried out at

-Andado Station, 35 miles north-east of Charlotte Waters on behalf of the Commonwealth Government.
+A bore has been put down at Pinnaroo for the Hydraulic Engineer's Department, and completed to a depth of 605 feet, from which a supply of 6,000 gallons of excellent water per hour was obtained.
+Boring operations were also carried out at Andado Station, 35 miles north-east of Charlotte Waters on behalf of the Commonwealth Government.
 Further boring has been carried out during the year by the Land and Survey Department with the object of ascertaining whether useful supplies of underground water are available in the north-western portion of the State, which is at present unsuitable for pastoral occupation.